TitlesDance Composition/Dance History

-Mary Wolff was a member of the Boston Conservatory faculty from 1976-1982 and rejoined the faculty in 1988.
+Mary Wolff was a member of the Conservatory faculty from 1976 to 1982 and rejoined the faculty in 1988.
 She teaches courses in dance composition, dance history, and senior seminar.

-During her long career, Wolff has worked as a dancer and choreographer in multiple dance genres including ballet, modern dance, opera, and traditional dance.
-Her work has been commissioned by Arizona Dance Theater, Southwest Chamber Ballet (Tucson), Mandala Folk Dance Ensemble (Boston), Westwind International Folk Dance Ensemble (San Francisco), Walt Disney World’s Epcot Center, The Christmas Revels (Cambridge, Massachusetts), and others.
-Her pieces for students have been performed at the American College Dance Association’s regional festivals and the National College Dance Festival, Kennedy Center, Washington, DC.
+During her long career, Wolff has worked as a dancer and choreographer in multiple dance genres, including ballet, modern dance, opera, and traditional dance.
+Her work has been commissioned by Arizona Dance Theatre, Southwest Chamber Ballet (Tucson), Mandala Folk Dance Ensemble (Boston), Westwind International Folk Ensemble (San Francisco), Walt Disney World’s Epcot Center, the Christmas Revels (Cambridge, Massachusetts), and others.
+Her pieces for students have been performed at the American College Dance Association’s regional festivals and the National College Dance Festival at the Kennedy Center in Washington, D.C.
 Wolff has toured internationally as a dancer, choreographer, and researcher, most recently in Eastern Europe.
-Her folk and vernacular dance works have been presented at festivals in England, France, Sweden and Canada and can be seen in the feature film Once Around (Universal Pictures) and Celebrate: A Time to Dance (WGBH, Boston).
+Her folk and vernacular dance works have been presented at festivals in England, France, Sweden, and Canada and can be seen in the feature film Once Around (Universal Pictures) and Celebrate: A Time to Dance (WGBH Boston).

-In addition to teaching, Wolff curates and produces the conservatory's annual concerts of student choreography, WinterWorks and the Senior Dance Concert.
-She is also an academic advisor, has served on the Dean’s Council and other departmental and conservatory-wide advisory committees.
+In addition to teaching, Wolff curates and produces the Conservatory's annual concerts of student choreography, WINTERWORKS, and the senior dance concert.
+She is also an academic advisor and has served on the Dean’s Council and other departmental and Conservatory-wide advisory committees.

 - Still Here: Senior Dance Concert (Boston Conservatory, 2016)—Producer